RedNote-Vibe: A Dataset for Capturing Temporal Dynamics of AI-Generated Text in Lifestyle Social Media: Experiments

+In this experiment, we evaluate the generalizability of detection methods on unseen AI models.
 Given the observation that model providers often share similar training methodologies, data sources, and architectures across different versions.
 Therefore, a model family inherits a specific style imprint \citep{spiliopoulou2025play}.
-In this experiment, we evaluate the generalizability of detection methods on unseen AI models.
 We design a zero-shot experiment by excluding the latest GPT-o3 and Gemini-2.5 from the training data while retaining other models from their respective providers (OpenAI and Google).
 This setup mimics the scenario that detection systems encounter newly released models that are not available during training.
-We compare our PLAD framework and fine-tuning BERT-base on the reduced dataset, then evaluate their accuracy on seen models and recall on unseen target models.
-As results are shown in Table~\ref{tab:zero_shot_performance}, our PLAD framework significantly outperforms BERT in identifying unseen models, demonstrating that the psycholinguistic features extracted by PLAD can capture more robust and generalizable traces of model families.
+We set up experiments on the reduced dataset, then evaluate their accuracy on seen models and recall on unseen target models.
+As results are shown in Table~\ref{tab:zero_shot_performance}, our PLAD framework significantly outperforms other approaches in identifying unseen models, demonstrating that the psycholinguistic features extracted by PLAD can capture more robust and generalizable traces of model families.
 In the context of rapid iteration of LLMs, this detection capability of new models makes our framework more practical than model-based methods.